gedaliah99/playground-7ghav17o/statement.md

 # A "0-based index" is an index that begins at 0.

 string = "abcde"
-# In String: "a" is indexed 0, "b" is indexed 1, "c" is indexed 2, etc.
+# "a" is indexed 0, "b" is indexed 1, "c" is indexed 2, etc.

 list = ["a", "b", "c", "d", "e"]
-# In List: "a" is indexed 0, "b" is indexed 1, "c" is indexed 2, etc.
+# "a" is indexed 0, "b" is indexed 1, "c" is indexed 2, etc.
 ```

 Now, let's begin.